Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing: System and DMA Response Models

 A key challenge in the dense DMA architecture is the mutual coupling between adjacent radiating elements due to their sub-wavelength spacing.
-This coupling occurs both through the air between surface elements and within the microstrip for elements in the same waveguide.
-To this end, each $(n,n')$-th entry of $\W_{\rm MC} \in \Compl^{N_{\rm T} \times N_{\rm T}}$ $\forall$$n,n'=1,2,\ldots,N_{\rm T}$ can be calculated for each $(\p_n,\p_{n'})$ pair in the same waveguide (with $\p_n$ and $\p_{n'}$ being the 3D cartesian coordinates for each $n$-th and $n'$-th metamaterial, respectively) as follows~\cite{williams2022electromagnetic}:
+This coupling occurs both through the air between surface elements and within the waveguide for elements in the same waveguide.